abeerbadawi/Character-name-extraction-from-movies-screenplays-nltk/README.md

 4- Results of each movie folder: includec each movie results as a csv file with three columns:

-   a) Method 1 extracted character names results
+   a.
+Method 1 extracted character names results

-   b) Method 2 extracted character names results
+   b.
+Method 2 extracted character names results

-   c) True label of the character names
+   c.
+True label of the character names

 5- Prformance evaluation folder: includes the performance evaluation for method 1 and method 2: